The Sims 4 expansion packs: Degrees

 Discover University introduces thirteen degrees that are available at any university.
-Sims can take four classes per semester towards any normal degree, and each degree is associated with a few skills.
+Sims can take four classes per semester toward any normal degree, and each degree is associated with a few skills.
 Every full-time career benefits from at least one associated degree.
 Scholarships and student loans are available for students.

 Reception

-On the aggregator site Metacritic, Discover University received a score of 81 based on 11 reviews by critics, indicating "generally favourable reviews".
-However, reviews given by the website's users were significantly more critical with the pack receiving a score of 4.5 based on 28 ratings, indicated "generally unfavourable reviews".
+On the aggregator site Metacritic, Discover University received a score of 81 based on 11 reviews by critics, indicating "generally favorable reviews".
+However, reviews given by the website's users were significantly more critical with the pack receiving a score of 4.5 based on 28 ratings, indicating "generally unfavorable reviews".
 Entertainment news website Screen Rant gave the expansion a rating of 4/5 describing it as "a fun academic experience that accurately and entertainingly depicts college life."
-Another review in the gaming magazine Gamereacter gave it a rating of 8/10 stating that the pack is "alongside Get Famous, the best expansion released in the last five years of the game's existence."
+Another review in the gaming magazine Gamereactor gave it a rating of 8/10 stating that the pack is "alongside Get Famous, the best expansion released in the last five years of the game's existence."